MysteriousJ/Joystick-Input-Examples/README.md

 A PC game could also use calibration to account for unknown rest positions of axes.
 By sampling input state and taking it as the rest values when starting button config, a trigger that's `LONG_MIN` at rest would only appear to go in the positive direction.
 The downside is potential player confusion if they were bumping an analog stick when starting button config.

 ### Cutting our losses
 Really, we can still get decent button config without a database or calibration.
 Let's imagine a player configuring their Gamecube controller in a press-to-set interface.
 They want to map the Shoot action to the right shoulder trigger, so they select the action and press down R. The input was negative both this frame and last, so we ignore the initial state.
 It isn't until the input becomes positive that we create the mapping.
-After Shoot is Jump, and when the player releases R they accidently map Jump to a negative axis input.
+After Shoot is Jump, and when the player releases R they accidentally map Jump to a negative axis input.
 They curse, redo that mapping, and move on.
 So while not perfect, it does support an uncommon controller and lets the user create any mappings they want.

 ## Detecting Device Changes
 Players may not have all their controllers connected when they launch your game.
 A surprising number of PC games enumerate controllers only when they start, requiring a full restart of the program to detect any devices that were plugged in while the game was running.